Graetzel cells against silicon: ways of development

 The Global Energy Prize laureate 2017 took part in a meeting of the scientific advisory council within the framework of the conference of one of the universities of Shanghai.
-Discussing the latest developments in the field of solar energetics, Michael Graetzel analysed preferences of silicon and perovskite technologies.
+Discussing the latest developments in the field of solar energetics, Michael Graetzel analysed preferences of silicon and Graetzel cells.

 Silicon technology has gone a long way.
 The first batteries were created for satellites in Russia and the United States at the very beginning of the fifties of the last century and had only two percent efficiency.
 For sixty years, this figure in the best industrial panels increased by 20 percent, and the average efficiency of the stations rarely exceeds 15 percent.